If you have stress incontinence, one of the two most common types of incontinence, midurethral sling surgery can offer an effective option.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Women with stress incontinence can experience urine leakage because of any increase in intra-abdominal pressure, including a cough, laugh, or sneeze, says Matthew Barber, MD, urogynecologist.
-If this happens a lot, it makes sense to consider the surgery, he says.
+Women with stress incontinence can experience urine leakage because of any increase in intra-abdominal pressure, including a cough, laugh or sneeze, says gynecologist Katie Propst, MD.
+For bothersome leakage, it makes sense to consider the surgery.

 A weak urethra that can’t withstand normal pressures leads to stress incontinence.
-If you can lose weight, this can help lessen it considerably.
-You can also do pelvic floor muscle exercises to strengthen the pelvic floor or use a vaginal support device called a pessary, Dr. Propst says.
+Several nonsurgical options are available.
+Weight loss can help lessen urine leakage considerably.
+You also can do pelvic floor muscle exercises to strengthen the pelvic floor or use a vaginal support device called a pessary, Dr. Propst says.

-Sling surgery traditionally is not offered to treat the problem of urge incontinence, which is the other common type of female incontinence.
+Midurethral sling surgery is not offered to treat the problem of urge incontinence, which is another common type of female incontinence.